 When you conceive, you are bound to hear a lot of details about the pregnancy itself, the morning sickness, weight gain, baby kicks, health issues, and more.
-Not everyone talks about D-day – your delivery.
-Did you know there are more than 2 types of delivery methods when it comes to delivering your baby?
-Many women go into the labor ward to deliver their child without knowing the type of delivery method to opt for.
+Not everyone talks about D-day – your delivery day.
+Did you know there are more than 6 types of delivery methods when it comes to delivering your baby?
+Many women go into the labor ward to deliver their child without completely understanding the type of delivery method they have opted for.

 The most commonly spoken about methods are vaginal delivery or cesarean delivery.
-There are more options when you want to deliver your baby.
-This article covers 6 different types of delivery methods you must know about, to make an informed choice.
+However, there are more options when you want to deliver your baby.
+This article covers 6 different types of delivery methods you must know about, to make an informed choice (1).

 Video of Different Types of Labor and Childbirth Methods

 Contrary to popular belief, you can choose the type of delivery method you want to follow.
 Everyone mentions vaginal or natural birth to be the best method to deliver a baby.
 Did you know you have 5 options when it comes to vaginal birth alone?
-Come, let’s learn about the different types of delivery methods.
+Come, let’s learn about the different types of giving birth (2).

 1. Natural Birth